Assured autonomy: How operations research powers and orchestrates generative AI systems: Research Agenda

-Digital twins for autonomous operations present a related opportunity.
-A useful twin is not a passive simulator; it is a structured stress-testing environment that generates rare events, distribution shifts, and worst-case scenarios under feasibility and performance constraints.
-Without that structure, twins reinforce average-case behavior rather than surfacing the failure modes that govern safety.
-Relatedly, the field faces a data-readiness gap.
-Operational datasets are abundant, but they are rarely curated to expose the objects that matter for assured autonomy: constraint sets, invariants, regime shifts, and rare-event structure.
-Building reusable datasets and testbeds is slow work, yet it is the basis for cumulative science and credible external validity.
-Institutional barriers are real as well: OR, statistics, ML, control, and human factors differ in training and norms of evidence.
-A field-level response requires venues and incentives that reward careful integration and reproducible evaluation, not only new architectures.
+Digital twins offer a related opportunity, but only if structured as stress-testing environments generating rare events, shifts, and worst-case scenarios under feasibility constraints.
+Without that structure, twins reinforce average-case behavior rather than surface the failure modes governing safety.
+The data-readiness gap is the binding complement: operational datasets are abundant but rarely curated to expose constraint sets, invariants, regime shifts, and rare-event structure.
+Reusable datasets and testbeds are the basis for cumulative science and credible external validity.

-What ties these priorities together is a specific vision of autonomy: feasible by construction, hardened by minimax stress testing, governed by explicit monitoring and handoff rules, and accelerated by public benchmarks.
-Meeting that standard is the price of scaling autonomy responsibly, and it is also OR's opportunity to shape what autonomy becomes.
+What ties these priorities together is a vision of autonomy: feasible by construction, hardened by minimax stress testing, governed by explicit monitoring and handoff rules, accelerated by public benchmarks.
+Meeting that standard is the price of scaling autonomy responsibly, and OR's opportunity to shape what autonomy becomes.